tjr1974/Silk-Road-Legends-of-Wulin/documentation/optimize code notes.md

 When loading or saving data, consider batching operations to minimize the number of I/O calls.
 For example, load all player data in one call instead of multiple calls for each player.

 ## Use Efficient Data Structures
-For collections of items (like players, NPCs, etc.), consider using Sets or Maps for faster lookups and insertions compared to arrays.
+For collections of entities (like players, npcs, items.), consider using Sets or Maps for faster lookups and insertions compared to arrays.

 ## Asynchronous Code
 Ensure that all async functions are awaited where necessary.
 Check for unhandled promise rejections.